-The overall concept of the F5 syllabus is that it builds from topics that you have learnt from the Fundamentals of Management Accounting exam, gives you more management accounting techniques and focuses on the core fundamentals of performance management.
-It is important to remember that this is a performance management paper and not a management accounting paper.
+The overall concept of the Performance Management syllabus is that it builds from topics that you have learnt from the Fundamentals of Management Accounting exam, gives you more management accounting techniques and focuses on the core fundamentals of performance management.
+It is important to remember that this is a performance management exam and not a management accounting exam.

-The following are some of the key skills that are essential for passing the F5 exam:
+The following are some of the key skills that are essential for passing the Performance Management exam:

 1. Understanding the reasoning behind calculations and how these calculations will be useful to management:

-- Questions that are testing a management accounting technique will always try to make the link between the technique and its use as a performance management tool.
+- Questions which are testing a management accounting technique will usually try to make the link between the technique and its use as a performance management tool.

 - You must make sure that you have revised the syllabus thoroughly and have the knowledge required of these tools as exam changes mean that the syllabus can be examined in a lot of breadth.

 - You must make sure that you are applying your knowledge to the information in the question and using evidence from the scenario in your answer.